 Step 3: Shop around and do your research

 Preparing for a car loan application should entail effective research.
-Before applying for a loan, there are many things that you should carefully consider such as the price range of the car you wish to get, the amount you can borrow, how much the repayments could be, the loan tenure, and other important matters such as insurance and maintenance.
+Before applying for a loan, there are many things that you should carefully consider such as the price range of the car you wish to get, the amount you can borrow, how much the repayments could be, the loan term, and other important matters such as insurance and regular maintenance.

 You should also determine if you wish to buy a new car or a used one.
 Shopping around and comparing car loans based on the current markets would provide you with great insight.
 You must get acquainted with the different features that car loans may have like interest rates, fees (application fees, monthly fees, taxes, etc), type of loans, loan term, and the type of lender you will borrow money from.